How to beat your competitors

 When you niche your service to a particular group of needs or customers, you get several powerful advantages.
 To illustrate the point, consider shampoo.
 If you study the shelves of a supermarket, you’ll see shampoo for the following:

-In fact, you’d struggle to find general-purpose shampoo that isn’t niched to a particular type of hair.
+In fact, you’d struggle to find a shampoo that isn’t niched to a particular type of hair.

 Four reasons why niching usually wins